fsgreco/docker-wordpress/README.md

 And that's it! :rocket:

+This same steps are replicated inside the todoist template `csv` (in case you use todoist).

 ### Suggested workflow

 You can place a git submodule inside `themes` folder, in order to have a separate repository to manage your theme.